Motorcycle Mod 1 Pass Rates 2026: 70% UK Average

 The big picture for motorcycling has been a slow decline in test volume.
 Fewer riders take the test each year as fewer young people learn to ride.
 The numbers that do appear are therefore more dominated by committed candidates who put in the practice hours, which is part of why pass rates have stayed strong.

-#How Mod 1 compares to other UK tests
+How does Mod 1 compare to other UK driving tests?

 The 70 percent Mod 1 pass rate is high compared to the 48 percent UK car test pass rate, but the comparison is misleading.
 A car test takes 40 minutes on real roads with traffic, junctions and unpredictable hazards.
 Mod 1 takes 15 minutes on a closed layout.
 The skills tested are different, and the candidate populations are different.